Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation: Data structure and access

 \subsection{\textsc{Gizmo} settings}

-For the \textit{Core} suite to $z\!=\!0$, each simulation directory contains the following files that specify the settings that \textsc{Gizmo} used when compiling and running the simulation: \texttt{gizmo\_config.h} lists the compile-time configuration settings, and \texttt{gizmo\_parameters.txt} lists the run-time parameters.
+Each simulation directory contains the following files that specify the settings that \textsc{Gizmo} used when compiling and running the simulation: \texttt{gizmo\_config.h} lists the compile-time configuration settings, and \texttt{gizmo\_parameters.txt} lists the run-time parameters.